kenschenke/Pascal65/docs/docs/libraries/objfile.md

 The entries in the jump table must appear in the same order in which they are declared in the interface section.
 This means that variables (if any) will always appear before functions and procedures.

+### Library Initialization and Cleanup

+The first two entries in the library jump table are reserved for library initialization and cleanup.
+The initialization routine, the first entry in the jump table, is called during program initialization before any user code is called.
+The cleanup routine, the second entry in the jump table, is called after all user code completes.

+These two entries must be the first two in the jump table.
+If a library has no need for initialization or cleanup, the routines can jump to an RTS instruction or be RTS followed by two bytes such as NOP.